 The Common App goes live on August 1 for the upcoming admissions season.
 The Early Decision and Early Action deadlines for most colleges and universities are typically November 1 or 15.

-The Regular Decision deadline is typically January 1.
-Be sure to check each college and university that your child is applying to for specific deadlines.
+The Regular Decision deadline is usually January 1.
+But be sure to check each college and university your child is applying to for specific deadlines.

-This information can be found on college websites or under the university name when your student adds the university to their Common Application to begin applying.
+This information can be found on college websites or under the university name when your student adds the school to their Common Application to begin applying.

 Common Mistakes in the Activities Section